talon-one/talon_go/docs/LoyaltyCard.md

 `func (o *LoyaltyCard) SetModified(v time.Time)`

 SetModified gets a reference to the given time.Time and assigns it to the Modified field.

+### GetOldCardIdentifier

+`func (o *LoyaltyCard) GetOldCardIdentifier() string`

+GetOldCardIdentifier returns the OldCardIdentifier field if non-nil, zero value otherwise.

+### GetOldCardIdentifierOk

+`func (o *LoyaltyCard) GetOldCardIdentifierOk() (string, bool)`

+GetOldCardIdentifierOk returns a tuple with the OldCardIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasOldCardIdentifier

+`func (o *LoyaltyCard) HasOldCardIdentifier() bool`

+HasOldCardIdentifier returns a boolean if a field has been set.

+### SetOldCardIdentifier

+`func (o *LoyaltyCard) SetOldCardIdentifier(v string)`

+SetOldCardIdentifier gets a reference to the given string and assigns it to the OldCardIdentifier field.

+### GetNewCardIdentifier

+`func (o *LoyaltyCard) GetNewCardIdentifier() string`

+GetNewCardIdentifier returns the NewCardIdentifier field if non-nil, zero value otherwise.

+### GetNewCardIdentifierOk

+`func (o *LoyaltyCard) GetNewCardIdentifierOk() (string, bool)`

+GetNewCardIdentifierOk returns a tuple with the NewCardIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasNewCardIdentifier

+`func (o *LoyaltyCard) HasNewCardIdentifier() bool`

+HasNewCardIdentifier returns a boolean if a field has been set.

+### SetNewCardIdentifier

+`func (o *LoyaltyCard) SetNewCardIdentifier(v string)`

+SetNewCardIdentifier gets a reference to the given string and assigns it to the NewCardIdentifier field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)